 Oliver Gajda (Executive Director)

-Francesca Passeri (Head of Advocacy)
+Francesca Passeri (Director of Public Affairs)

-Conny Weber (Senior Research Analyst)
+Conny Weber (Head of Research & Innovation)

 Dr Conny Weber joined ECN in March 2016 and is responsible for our current and future European Commission projects.
 She has an extensive background in the field of innovation management and experience with EC projects’ management, due to her activities within the ISN – Innovation Service Network Group (since 2006).
 Her work and research topics are mainly related to innovative business models and alternative financing instruments, enhancing access to finance for entrepreneurs and SMEs.
 She holds a degree in information science from Saarland University (Germany).
 And a PhD in business studies from Karl-Franzens University Graz (Austria).